 The Safety and Sustainability team actively promotes safety and health in the workplace for mineworkers as well as promotes effective environmental management, and has identified areas in which the organisation can initiate positive change.

 The Health team provides service excellence to members in the field of occupational health, including occupational medicine and occupational hygiene and ventilation, as well as advocacy and advice on TB, HIV and AIDS.

 The MOSH (mining industry occupational safety and health) Learning Hub was established by the Chamber in 2009 to encourage and enable mining companies to learn from the safety and health expertise and leading practices that exist in the industry.

-Skills Development facilitates an environment that enables the mining industry to deliver skilled and trainable employees for deployment and advancement.
+The Skills Development team facilitates an environment that enables the mining industry to deliver skilled and trainable employees for deployment and advancement.
 A skills development initiative represents members in education and human resources development and associated policy and legislation.

-The Legal department provides the legal advice necessary to act on behalf of members in promoting, opposing or influencing legislative and other measures affecting members’ interests.
+The Legal team provides the legal advice necessary to act on behalf of members in promoting, opposing or influencing legislative and other measures affecting members’ interests.
 The focus is on constructive policies that are consistent with the national interest.